Version0.9

 3.3 Generative AI

-ScopeApplies wherever AI performs a creative or production role in the finished work: visual, audio, written, or performed.
-If any AI-generated content is present in the finished work in an area where a human would otherwise have performed a role, the film is Generative AI regardless of proportion.
+ScopeApplies wherever AI-originated content appears in the finished work: visual, audio, written, or performed.
+If any AI-generated content is present in the finished work, the film is Generative AI regardless of proportion.
 A film using human-shot footage alongside AI-generated environments is Generative AI overall.

-ExamplesAI-generated backgrounds, environments, crowd scenes, or set extensions; AI-written screenplay elements in the finished film; synthesised or cloned actor performances; AI voice cloning; AI-generated music replacing a composer; de-ageing or posthumous reconstruction of a performance, where AI generates or replaces elements of what a performer did.
+ExamplesAI-generated backgrounds, environments, crowd scenes, or set extensions; AI-written screenplay elements in the finished film; synthesised or cloned actor performances; AI voice cloning; AI-generated music replacing a composer; de-ageing or posthumous synthesis that fabricates elements of what a performer did.
 In animation: AI generating characters, environments, or sequences that animators would otherwise have created.

-ExclusionAI cosmetic enhancement of a performance that was captured in full (for example, minor de-ageing that does not reconstruct a performance) is Assistive AI.
+ExclusionAI cosmetic enhancement of a performance that was captured in full (for example, minor de-ageing that does not fabricate part of a performance) is Assistive AI.
 AI used in development only, where no AI-generated content appears in the finished film, does not require Generative AI classification.
 The test is whether AI-generated content appears in the finished work.

 4. Scope and applicability